assertlab/assertlab.github.io/_posts/2013-01-22-accounting-cloud-computing.md

 tag: mestrado
 ---

-My name is Francisco Airton, I am a Masters graduate student and this post aims at giving an introductory view of my research, titled “**JiTCA: An Accounting Framework for Federated Clouds”**…
+My name is Francisco Airton, I am a Masters graduate student and this post aims at giving an introductory view of my master degree research at Centro de Informática (UFPE, Brazil), titled “**JiTCA: An Accounting Framework for Federated Clouds**”.

 ![]({{ BASE_PATH }}/images/2013-01-22-accounting-cloud-computing/figura1.png)